MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/getfilesasurl.md

 The following limitations apply:

 - `GetFileSasUrl` only works for image columns configured to support full-size images.
 [Learn to detect which image columns support full-sized images](image-column-data.md#detect-which-image-columns-support-full-sized-images)
-- `GetFileSasUrl` doesn't work for environments that have [enabled customer managed keys](/power-platform/admin/customer-managed-key).
+- `GetFileSasUrl` doesn't work for environments that [continue to use self-manage database encryption key feature (BYOK)](/power-platform/admin/manage-encryption-key).
+Customers using BYOK need to [migrate to use customer managed key (CMK)](/power-platform/admin/cmk-migrate-from-byok) to use `GetFileSasUrl`.

 ### See also